alexfernandez/alexfernandez.github.io/2023/job-search.md

 # 🔍 The Job Search

 The whole process from first application to accepting an offer took roughly 7 weeks.
-All in all I sent out 44 job applications, although some of these came to me.
+All in all I sent out 44 job applications.
 I was rejected 15 times;
-on my side I accepted one offer and canceled 11 processes, and another 17 applications are still pending as far as I know (I am not holding my breath.)
+on my side I canceled 11 processes, and another 17 applications are still pending as far as I know (I am not holding my breath).

-Disregarding applications where there was at most an automated email:
+This leaves us with the one offer that I finally accepted.

-I entered 14 selection processes with at least one interview, I participated in 8 technical challenges and was accepted for three positions, of which I have accepted only one.
+Now for the detail of the 14 selection processes where I actually participated: overall I did 25 various interviews with recruiters, technical people and managers.
-I did 25 various interviews with recruiters, technical people and managers.
+I got 8 technical challenges and was accepted for three positions, of which I accepted the offer from TinyBird.

 ## 📝 Lessons Learned